--Grab dinner by a cozy fire.
-Town Tavern on Main Street offers casual food in a fun atmosphere.
+-Grab dinner by a cozy fire (or heater).
+Town Tavern on Main Street offers casual food in a fun atmosphere, plus some outdoor dining under a tent.
 Bistro Roca’s fireplace is a focal point in the front dining room, where a rustic warmth is a main theme.
-The Best Cellar is yet another option for fireside dining, where you can enjoy upscale dining with no dress code.
+The Speckled Trout offers porch dining near tower heaters, and has just launched a delicious new winter menu!

 -After dinner, enjoy the display at Chetola Resort’s Festival of Lights, on display from Thanksgiving to the end of January.
 If it happens to be a Friday or Saturday night, enjoy the lights fireside at Chetola’s Bonfire Night.
 S’mores kits are available! chetola.com

 Need more ideas?

 Brewery tour– The High Country is home to several great breweries, including Blowing Rock Brewery in downtown Blowing Rock.
 For the greatest number in closest proximity, head to Boone for Appalachian Mountain Brewery, Lost Province, and Booneshine Brewers.

 Sledding Hill at Beech Mountain– The town has a snow machine, and keeps the free sledding hill ready all winter, weather permitting.